Awards for the 2021-2022 academic year have been made

 WHO MAY APPLY

 The Veterans of the Afghanistan and Iraq Conflicts Scholarship Program is designed to provide financial assistance to United States armed forces personnel who served in the Afghanistan or Iraq Conflicts, and their sons, daughters, or spouses who are current high school seniors, and full-time or part-time, degree-seeking undergraduate students enrolled in an eligible accredited Maryland postsecondary institution.

 HOW TO APPLY

-Note: DD214 form must include dates served and where served (Afghanistan/Iraq or contiguous waters or air space).
+Note: Stepchildren do not qualify for the VAIC program.
+Also, the DD214 form must include dates served and where served (Afghanistan/Iraq or contiguous waters or air space).
 If information is not on DD214, other official documentation must be provided with dates and places as listed above.

 WHEN TO APPLY

 Complete and file the Veterans of the Afghanistan and Iraq Conflicts Scholarship application and all supplemental documents by

 Note: While the 2021-2022 Free Application for Federal Student Aid (FAFSA) is not required, if you choose to complete the FAFSA, it must be completed by March 1 st for consideration of the VAIC program.

 To apply, please apply through the MD CAPS system at: https://mdcaps.mhec.state.md.us New users will be required to create a user ID and password.
 You will then be sent an email with an activation link.
 You MUST activate your account prior to logging in to your account You will then be able to apply online for programs, as well as check the status of your application.

 All undergraduate majors are eligible.